michaelcd/superBoards/docs/dailynotes.md

 [X] - List.jsx: CancelHandler no longer works - refactor for if/else statement on form render [X] - CSS - scrollbar at bottom of window
-[X] - List CRUD complete (create, reorder, rename, archive, destroy)
+[X] - List CRUD complete (create, reorder, rename, archive, destroy) [X] - Drag and drop cards between lists
+[X] - FontAwesome added to app.
+Several icons currently in use